jdh2021/tradeout/README.md

 3. Create a `.env` file with values for the following variables:
   ```
   SERVER_SESSION_SECRET=random string containing more than eight characters

   SENDGRID_API_KEY=key provided with SendGrid account
   SENDGRID_EMAIL=verified sender email

   AWS_ACCESS_KEY_ID=access key id from AWS
   AWS_SECRET_ACCESS_KEY=secret access key from AWS
   AWS_REGION=your AWS region
   S3_BUCKET_NAME=your AWS S3 bucket name
   ```
 4. Run `npm run server` to start the server in one terminal window.
 Open a second terminal window, and run `npm run client` to start the client.
 The application will open at `localhost:3000/#/dashboard` in the browser.
-TradeOut was built and designed for compatibility with Google Chrome.
+TradeOut was tested and designed for compatibility with Google Chrome.

 ## Usage